raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 title: SciPy
 ---

 SciPy is a free, open-source Python library used for scientific computing and technical computing.
-SciPy contains modules for optimisation, linear algebra, integration, interpolation, special functions, FFT (Fast Fourrier Transform), signal and image processing, ODE (Ordinary Differential Equations) solvers, and other tasks common in science and engineering.
+SciPy contains modules for optimisation, linear algebra, integration, interpolation, special functions, FFT (fast Fourier transform), signal and image processing, ODE (ordinary differential equations) solvers, and other tasks common in science and engineering.
 You may need to use this library to solve a particular equation.

 #### Documentation